 Picture your home at Christmastime.
 Do you see a big tree in the corner, decorated with ornaments and strung with lights?
 We'd stake money on it that you do!

-But, in that picture, we bet the tree is standing proudly upright, not leaning against a wall or looking lopsided in a bucket.
+In that picture, we bet the tree is standing proudly upright, not leaning against a wall or looking lopsided in a bucket.
 What’s required, of course, is a quality Christmas tree stand.

 The type of stand you need depends on whether your tree is real or artificial and how big it is, so finding the right stand can be a daunting task.